 To those back-to-the-lander’s a dream of being more in control of your future, avoiding the problems that plague the large cities and knowing that the food placed on the table was more nutritious and healthier than food from a grocery store were some of the driving forces behind an exit from the city for a country lifestyle.

-When I lived in the city my typical day was involved with traffic jams, 24 hour noise from neighbors who had no respect for anything other than their wants and desires.
+When I lived in the city my typical day was involved with traffic jams and 24 hour noise from neighbors who had no respect for anything other than their wants and desires.

-I longed for a place where I was not bombarded with 24 hour non-stop noise, where I could take a deep breath of clean fresh air.
+I longed for a place where I was not bombarded with 24 hour non-stop noise and where I could take a deep breath of clean fresh air.

 I, like countless others, found what I was looking for in the life style change to a Country Homestead.

 Our homestead is a small one of about four acres.
 We’d like a larger place but are grateful for what we have now.

 We have neighbors within sight distance and there is some noise associated with the proximity to neighbors, but nothing like it was in the city.